mojaloop/documentation/docs/community/contributing/product-engineering-process.md

 # Mojaloop Product Engineering Process

+## Introduction

 Mojaloop software is intended to form the backbone of nation scale inclusive instant payments schemes.
-These schemes are important pieces of national financial infrastructure which facilitate the life critical daily activities of a great number of people, such as purchasing food and clean drinking water.
-Adopters and users of Mojaloop software demand and deserve an extremely high level of quality, security, reliability and resilience from our products.
+These schemes are important pieces of regulated national financial infrastructure which facilitate the life critical daily activities of a great number of people, such as purchasing food and clean drinking water.
+Our adopters, their regulators and the people transacting through Mojaloop schemes demand and deserve an extremely high level of quality, security, reliability and resilience from our products.

-In order to maintain these qualities the Mojaloop Foundation implements a rigorous product engineering process which includes strict requirements for technical design review and code review, testing and quality assurance.
+In order to maintain these qualities and mitigate the many business and technical risks our adopters and their stakeholders face, the Mojaloop Foundation implements a structured product engineering process based on best demonstrated industry practices for regulated financial software which includes managed technical and process driven change control and traceability, technical design and code reviews, high thresholds for testing and multiple levels of quality assurance gates.

 Our process is intended to help our contributors identify and mitigate risks while enhancing our products, for the benefit of the entire Mojaloop community.

+## Evolution of our process

 Since 2017 when the Mojaloop project cut its first code, our process model has evolved to cope with the transition from a single engineering team to a number of community resourced workstreams, each focused on developing specific areas of a large product suite.

-Our current model is based on [Scaled Agile Framework](https://scaledagileframework.com/) which we use to facilitate a number of teams working as independently as possible to deliver a coordinated set of roadmap outcomes across our entire product space.
+Our current model is based on the [Scaled Agile Framework](https://scaledagileframework.com/) which we use to facilitate a number of teams working as independently as possible to deliver a coordinated set of roadmap outcomes across our entire product space.

 Our model is a cycle of "[program increments](https://v5.scaledagileframework.com/program-increment/)", each lasting approximately four calendar months.
-At the end of each increment, workstreams present their accomplishments at a community meeting and planning for the next increment begins.
+At the end of each increment, workstreams present their accomplishments at a community meeting, new code is released and planning for the next increment begins.

-**_Mojaloop is open-source software, we follow the best demonstrated industry practices and risk management strategies appropriate for our market._**

 ![Mojaloop Program Increments](./assets/mojaloop-product-engineering-process-overview.jpg)